cogini/mix_deploy/README.md

 ## Configuration

-The library gets standard information from `mix.exs`, e.g. the app name and version, then calculates default values for its configuration parameters.
+The library reads the app name from `mix.exs` and calculates default values for its configuration parameters.
+For example, if your app is nomed `foo_bar`, it will create a service named `foo-bar`, deployed to `/srv/foo-bar`, running under the user `foo-bar`.

 The library tries to choose smart defaults, so you may not need to configure anything.